-Future work includes using different evolution algorithms as simulated annealing with genetic operators, which is faster and performs well in multi objective problems [15].
+Future work includes using different evolution algorithms as simulated annealing with genetic operators, which is faster and performs well in multi objective problems [19].
 In the same way, different fuzzy dominance approaches should be tested to better fit the longest path better.
-Additionally, a comparison with confidence interval estimation using Montecarlo simulations and with a classic filtering technique would be of interest.